rownd/rcs-business-messaging/README.md

 # @rownd/rcs-business-messaging
-An RCS Business Messaging Library for Node
+A RCS Business Messaging Library for Node

 ## Installation